giampaolo/psutil/docs/index.rst

    +----------------+-----------------------------------------------------+

   On macOS and AIX this function requires root privileges.
-  To get per-process connections use :meth:`Process.connections`.
+  To get per-process connections use :meth:`Process.net_connections`.
   Also, see `netstat.py`_ example script.
   Example: